rstudio/bslib/reference/input_task_button.md

 # Button for launching longer-running operations

-`input_task_button` is a button that can be used in conjuction with [`shiny::bindEvent()`](https://rdrr.io/pkg/shiny/man/bindEvent.html) (or the older [`shiny::eventReactive()`](https://rdrr.io/pkg/shiny/man/observeEvent.html)
+`input_task_button` is a button that can be used in conjunction with [`shiny::bindEvent()`](https://rdrr.io/pkg/shiny/man/bindEvent.html) (or the older [`shiny::eventReactive()`](https://rdrr.io/pkg/shiny/man/observeEvent.html)